 Back Pain and Sleep

 - Build in some relaxation time before going to bed.
-Don't go to bed right after activity.
+Don’t go to bed after being active.

-- Don't consume heavy food or caffeine for at least four hours before you plan to go to bed.
+- Avoid eating heavy food or drinking caffeine for at least four hours before you plan to go to bed.

 - Go to bed at roughly the same time each night, and get up at the same time each morning.